 The Business Case for Smart Manufacturing

 Advances in Smart Manufacturing technologies are changing the manufacturing sector forever.
-Those technologies don’t change your core priorities and goals, however.
+However, those technologies don’t change your core priorities and goals.

-New technologies or not, you still want to deliver high-quality products that your customers need and want, plus you must maximise your competitiveness, productivity, and profitability.
+New technologies or not, you still need to deliver high-quality products that your customers need and want, plus you must maximise competitiveness, productivity, and profitability.

 Marrying up a transition to Smart Manufacturing with your goals and priorities is not always easy.

-In a future blog post, we’ll look at a practical and cost-effective approach to moving towards Smart Manufacturing.
+We have looked at specific, practical, and cost-effective approaches to implementing Smart Manufacturing solutions and moving your production lines forward in other blog posts.
 A good starting point, though, is to consider the business case for doing so.

 Of course, you will probably need to develop a specific business case for your facility.
-Buying into the high-level pitch, however, is an important first step.
+However, buying into the high-level pitch for Smart Manufacturing is an important first step.

 Smart Manufacturing – The Business Case

 The reality is the technologies that make smart manufacturing possible will have an impact on your business.
-This applies however quickly you proceed and how far down the Smart Manufacturing route you go.
+This impact applies however quickly you proceed and how far down the Smart Manufacturing route you go in the near term.

-In other words, even if you do nothing regarding the implementation of Smart Manufacturing technologies in your facility over the next 12-24 months, by not moving forward, you’ll fall behind and miss opportunities and could impact your business.
+Even if you do nothing regarding the implementation of Smart Manufacturing technologies in your facility over the next 12-24 months, by not moving forward, you risk falling behind or missing opportunities that could be beneficial to your business.